infiniflow/ragflow/api/python_api_reference.md

 #### datasets: `list[str]`, *Required*

-The knowledge bases to search from.
+The datasets to search from.

 #### document: `list[str]`